rmottola/Arctic-Fox/README.md

   * Now package it: ./mach package
   * The built package will be in /obj_blah_blah/dist

-If you are under memory pressure, try:
-* use -g0 in your optimization flags (removes debug information, greatly reducing file sizes)

 ## What has been removed compared to FireFox?
 * translation support through translations services